Updated: September 16, 2024

 Only a small percentage of people qualify for this type of relief.
 If you don't qualify for this, you may want to see if you meet the requirements for an offer in compromise.
 Tax return compliance is usually required to obtain a CNC Status.
 A taxpayer with less than $25 in disposable income per month (monthly income minus allowable IRS monthly expenses) is an excellent candidate assuming they don’t have access to equity in assets (with exceptions).

 Work with a tax professional to ensure you avoid any possible pitfalls.
-For example, a licensed professional can help you complete the CIS correctly, maximize, and capture all allowable expenses.
+For example, a licensed professional can help you complete the CIS correctly and ensure you maximize and capture all allowable expenses.
 Moreover, it helps to have someone on your side showing the IRS why you may need an exception for a particular living expense.
 Finally, a tax professional may recommend a more beneficial settlement or agreement with the IRS.
 For example, an Offer In Compromise may be a better solution.

 Find & Evaluate Licensed Tax Professionals to Solve Your Tax Issues